Today's Articles

 *The opening of Langston Golf Course occurred on this date in 1939.
 Located in Washington, D.C., this facility was a benchmark in the growth of golf as a popular recreational and professional sport for African Americans.

-The history and development of golf as a recreational pastime and professional sport are hinted at with the sport's "country club" image.
+The history and development of golf as both a recreational pastime and a professional sport are reflected in the sport's "country club" image.
 For much of its history in the United States, golf has been perceived as the sport of a privileged few.
 For this reason, the Black golfer was somewhat anomalous and a departure from common perception in the early years.
 Yet an examination of golf's general history and the history of Langston Golf Course, in particular, reveals a long and continuing chronology of Black participation, enjoyment, and excellence in the sport.
-Ironically, while golf's strict social hierarchy restricted Black golfers from the clubhouses, it did not prevent their access to some of the best golf courses in the United States.
-Serving as caddies, some Blacks regularly could be found on the golf courses where they advised their clients/customers regarding the best way to play a hole.
+Ironically, while golf's strict social hierarchy excluded Black golfers from the clubhouses, it did not prevent them from accessing some of the best golf courses in the United States.
+Serving as caddies, some Black individuals could regularly be found on golf courses, advising their clients and customers on the best way to play a hole.

-While golfers of many ethnic backgrounds frequent Langston Golf Course, Black golfers traditionally and predominately play it.
-Over Langston's fifty-year history, Black golfers have consistently been loyal to Langston as much because of the tradition of playing golf there as because of the strong emotional bond of their hardships and achievements in the long struggle that began in the mid-1920s for accessible golfing facilities of high quality.
+While golfers of many ethnic backgrounds frequent Langston Golf Course, Black golfers traditionally and predominantly play it.
+Over Langston's fifty-year history, Black golfers have consistently been loyal to Langston, not only because of the tradition of playing golf there, but also because of the strong emotional bond formed through their hardships and achievements in the long struggle that began in the mid-1920s for accessible, high-quality golfing facilities.

 New Poem Each Day